Numbers Chapter 1

 Modern: Yəhūda, Tiberian: Yŭhūḏā), literally “thanksgiving” or “praise,” is the noun form of the root Y-D-H (ידה), “to thank” or “to praise.
 The fourth of the six sons of Jacob and Leah.
 For more info click here

-, by their generations, after their families, by the house of their fathers, according to the number of the names, from twenty years old and upward, all that were able to go forth to war ;
+, by their generations, after their families, by the house of their forefathers, according to the number of the names, from twenty years old and upward, all that were able to go out to war ;

 1:27 Those that were numbered of them, [even] of the tribe of Judahיְהוּדָה